 Very rarely the headache can last several weeks or months and will need an injection to seal the lumbar puncture site.
 Drinking plenty of fluid and eating salted snacks can help to reduce the risk of headache.
 If it does not settle or is severe, let your doctor know.

 You may experience some back pain after the procedure from where the local anaesthetic injection and lumbar puncture needle was inserted, and may also have some bruising.
-If you have any back pain after the lumbar puncture you can treat this with painkillers such as paracetamol.
+If you have any back pain after the lumbar puncture you can treat this with pain relief medication such as paracetamol.

 Tingling in your legs